projectcypress/cypress-knife-solo/README.md

     export http_proxy="http://your-http-proxy.org:80"
     export https_proxy="http://your-https-proxy.org:80"

-#### 2. Setting a different proxy for your remote box than your provisioning box.
+#### 2. Setting a different proxy for your remote box than your local box.

 If you need to set a different proxy for the remote box, just directly edit the .chef/knife.rb file and change the lines below to reflect your proxy settings.